GB 23971-2025 Organic heat transfer fluids +English, Anglais, Englisch, Inglés, えいご

 mineral organic heat transfer fluids

-Products produced from petroleum-based raw materials, obtained by distillation and refining (including solvent refining and hydrotreating) processes to yield appropriate fractions.
+products produced from appropriate fractions obtained through distillation and refining (including solvent refining and hydrorefining) processes using petroleum as raw material

 Note: The main components are hydrocarbon mixtures.